RicoJia/ricojia.github.io/_posts/2026/2026-05-26-foundation-pose.markdown

 </p>
 </div>

-FoundationPose (CVPR 2024)

-1. To reduce manual effort for large-scale training, it introduces a synthetic data generation pipeline built on 3D model databases (GSO, Objaverse), large language models, and diffusion models (Sec.
+1. To reduce manual effort for large-scale training, FoundationPose introduces a synthetic data generation pipeline built on 3D model databases (GSO, Objaverse), large language models, and diffusion models (Sec.
 3.1).
-2. For pose estimation, it first initializes global poses uniformly around the object, then refines them with a refinement network.
+2. For pose estimation, FoundationPose  first initializes global poses uniformly around the object, then refines them with a refinement network.
 Finally, it forwards the refined poses to a pose selection module that predicts scores, and selects the highest-scoring pose as output.
-3. It also supports a model-free mode: with a small set of reference images, it uses an object-centric neural field (Sec.
+3. FoundationPose also supports a model-free mode: with a small set of reference images, it uses an object-centric neural field (Sec.
 3.2) for novel-view RGB-D rendering in a render-and-compare pipeline.
 (Skipped in this article because we do not need it.)

 <div style="text-align: center;">
 <p align="center">